SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 - Being lead developer on Australia's first live ASP.NET site - using a version that was pre-Beta
 - Developing the Office integration for Quicken Australia
 - Developing the Reporting samples for Microsoft that turned into a hugely popular Email Reporting Tool
-- Developing the SharePoint site for Worley Parsons which was the largest public facing site at the time (it used the built in Web Content Management features, proving the SharePoint Platform for all companies)
+- Developing the SharePoint site for Worley Parsons which was the largest public-facing site at the time (it used the built-in Web Content Management features, proving the SharePoint Platform for all companies)
-- His dual role as mentor and "Bob the Product Owner" at the first ever FireBootCamp
+- His dual role as mentor and "Bob the Product Owner" at the first-ever FireBootCamp
 - Writing thousands of best practices on rules.ssw.com.au

 [[imgMd]]